jcolemorrison/dnd-node-awscli/README.md

 2) On AWS Codebuild:

 It may or may not work with AWS Codebuild, I'm still meaning to test that.
 But the official AWS Codebuild images are much heavier, based off of Ubuntu 14.04.5, have a ton of extra dependencies and most importantly marked as "optimized for AWS Codebuild."

+---

+This is put together for working with the [Practical and Professional Devops with AWS and Docker](https://awsdevops.io/p/practical-and-professional-devops-with-aws-and-docker) series.